rives-io/riv/docs/developing-cartridges.md

 - run `hello.c` compiled with GCC compiler
 - run `hello.c` compiled with GCC compiler with optimizations
 - run `hello.nim` compiled with Nim compiler
-- run `hello.lua` compiled with Lua
+- run `hello.lua` interpreted with LuaJIT

 It's recommended to use C for now, but if you are adventurous,